samirrajes/RoboRun/README.md

 # RoboRun

-Welcome to RoboRun, a thrilling 3D parkour game where you guide a robot through challenging environments, aiming to reach the end of each map.
+Welcome to RoboRun, a 3D parkour game where you guide a robot through challenging environments, aiming to reach the end of each map.
 Navigate through icy platforms on the Ice Level and avoid lava pools on the Fire Level using intuitive controls.
 RoboRun is built for expansion, featuring custom-developed physics for a flexible and engaging gaming experience.

+The current levels are particularly easy, but now that gravity, friction, and collision detection are working I intend to introduce some harder levels!

 ## Play Now